cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

     saved, you can connect the drive to either your own computer or the lab machine to get the image.

-From here, we can play notes from the FPGA!
+We are now ready to play notes using our multi-note FPGA prototype!

  - Swap the __F-M Jumper Wires__ for __F-F Jumper Wires__, connected
    similarly